 Arctic Circle diving embodies all the beauty that freezing water temperatures provide, with stunning things to be seen here, above and below the water.
 There is something truly unique about diving between icebergs and spotting species such as Humpback Whales and Beluga Whales.

-Diving in Arctic
+Diving in the Arctic

 One of the main things which makes scuba diving in or just visiting the Arctic Circle is that it's a unique experience that not many people have done and divers will definitely never encounter crowds here.
 Instead, they will encounter stunning natural phenomena including ice landscapes, glaciers and the incredible northern lights.
 If the challenge of freezing waters does not deter divers, then this is a place which is not to be missed.
 These areas are mostly visited via liveaboards because there is not an abundance of dive centres and dive resorts.
 Because of the challenging conditions, experience with cold water diving is necessary as a lot of the diving here is polar diving or ice diving.